As an Amazon Associate I earn from qualifying purchases.

 Well, my friend, you’re in luck.
 I just recently spent a week cruising every online and local store trying to find a 500lb capacity office chair.
 In the end, I didn’t find very many.
 Which made the decision of which one was best pretty easy!

-With only a few options coming up it wasn’t much of a deal to acquire and sit in each of these chairs for awhile.
+With only a few options coming up it wasn’t much of a deal to acquire and sit in each of these chairs for a while.
 So, if you need more info, we’ve got it.
 Let’s review them!

 If you have never experienced a high-quality office chair, prepare to be shocked.
 This thing is BIG, STURDY, and HEAVY!
-Unless you have extra cash, just trust me and get this chair or the one above.
-Even though it was specifically designed as an office chair for big guys, it is similar in price to a regular office chair and will outperform and outlast it in every regard.
+Unless you have extra cash, just trust me and get this chair or the one below.
+Even though it was specifically designed as an office chair for big guys, it is similar in looks to a regular office chair and will outperform and outlast it in every regard.

 - High-quality PU Leather Covering.